Justin-Insight/mymindteam.com/content/resources/payment-options.md

         When contacting your provider, ask if any of the following <a href="https://www.ama-assn.org/practice-management/cpt/cpt-overview-and-code-approval" target="_blank" rel="noopener noreferrer nofollower">CPT codes</a> need prior authorization for qualify or reimbursement: 96130, 96131, 96132, 96133, 96136, 96137, 96112, 96113, 96125.
-    - question: Can I still get support without an official diagnosis?
-      answer: |-
-        Yes!
-All learners can benefit from the transformative learning assessment and treatment services at Mind Team, with or without an official diagnosis.
-    - question: How does remote testing and treatment work?
-      answer: |-
-        To get the immediate support you deserve, Mind Team neurodivergent services must be paid out of pocket.
-With transparent, all-inclusive pricing and no hidden fees, you can trust your investment will cover all the answers and support you need.
   subheading: Have a different question?
   button:
     enabled: true